What is Conveyancing?

 No, however tenants often make the mistake of not obtaining legal advice prior to entering into a lease agreement.
 They trust what has been negotiated is included in the lease by the landlord’s lawyer.
 It is often a recipe for disaster that is only found out by the tenant when an issue arises.

 Who pays for a lease to be prepared?

 If the lease is a retail lease under the Retail Leases Act, then the landlord pays for the legal costs for the lease to be drawn up and for any reasonable amendments made.
 Other than under a retail lease, the legal costs for a lease to be drawn up is usually negotiated between the landlord and tenant.
 However it is common for the tenant to pay for the landlord’s reasonable legal costs as well as their own in relation to a lease agreement.

 Can a Licensed Conveyancer act for me in a Property dispute?

 A licensed conveyancer is not able to provide legal advice and or act in a dispute for a party in relation to property.
 A licensed conveyancer may only act on your behalf in relation to a transaction regarding the transfer of title of property.
-If you have a dispute in relation to a property transaction you will be required to instruct a solicitor to act on your behalf.
-This is the benefit of Coutts where we have a team of experienced licensed conveyancers and property law solicitors who understand your rights in a property law transaction or dispute.
+If you have a dispute in relation to a property transaction you will be required to instruct a lawyer to act on your behalf.
+This is the benefit of Coutts where we have a team of experienced licensed conveyancers and property lawyers who understand your rights in a property law transaction or dispute.